juanpallotta/GALION_Lidar_Tools/README.md

 * Fills the fields related to the data availability for each hour of the day based on the lidar files acquired.
 Also, set the right date inside the new JSON file.
 * Save the output JSON file in the path passed as the third argument.

-This script can be run in a command line producing a single JSON file, or inside a script with passes the right input folder for .

 The automatic run of this script has to be performed using another script, running this code and passing the arguments correctly.
 Ie, it can be done with a Linux script or Python executed through a cronjob (in case of using Linux OS).